Policies & Procedures

 Dance/10 reserves the right to adjust class schedules, combine similar classes, or cancel classes that do not meet minimum enrollment.
 Families will be notified as soon as possible in such cases.
 If a class is canceled and no alternative option is available, applicable tuition will be refunded.

-Missed classes may be made up within a two-week period from the time of absence in any age- and level-appropriate class (style may differ from the class in which you are enrolled).
-All makeups must be reserved through our portal system so that your dancer appears on the class roster for that day.
+Missed classes may be made up within two weeks of the absence in any age- and level-appropriate class (the style may differ from your dancer’s original class).
+All makeup classes must be reserved in advance through our portal to ensure your dancer appears on the class roster.

-Make-up classes may not be used as tuition credit.
+- Makeup classes cannot be applied as tuition credit.

 We require families to complete our online withdrawal form within the first 7 days of the month in order for the withdrawal to take effect at the end of that same month.